Michael-Senkao/Todo-List-App/README.md

     ```bash
       npm start or npm run dev

-Open your web browser and visit http://localhost:5173 to view the app.
+Open your web browser and visit http://localhost:3000 (localhost:5173 if you used npm run dev) to view the app.

 ## Technologies Used